useHotkeys

 const { ref } = useHotkeys({...}, [], { ref: inputRef });

-You can temporary turn off all hotkeys with a disabled option.
-This can be useful when your component has an inactive or a disabled state and you don't want to handle it separately in each hotkey handler.
+You can temporarily turn off all hotkeys with the disabled option.
+This can be useful when your component has an inactive or disabled state and you don't want to handle it separately in each hotkey handler.

 useHotkeys({...}, [], { disabled: !isActive });